ETCDEVTeam/sidekick-tx2poa/README.md

 If a block fails this PoA/Tx validation, the block is simply purged.

 ### TODO
-- [x] geth needs a `personal.ecRecover` IPC API point to verify a given signature.
+- [x] geth needs a `personal.ecRecover` IPC API point to verify a given signature. https://github.com/ETCDEVTeam/sidekick-tx2poa.git
-- [x] expose `miner.setExtra` API.
-It's missing and should exist.

 ### Run